xitu/gold-miner/TODO/how-to-make-your-not-so-great-visual-design-better.md

 - Most of the cards and buttons are using the same pattern: corner radius, outline, color fill, type.
 Are they *too *consistent?

+### Does everything on the screen need to be there?

 - I see a divider above the search field and dividers under each Availability choice.
 - I see one use of the color green.
 - I see both icons and text in the nav.
 Are both necessary?

+### How would you define your color palette?

 - The palette is pretty muted.
 It’s warm in tone, excepting a brighter green button.
 Do you have rules around what to use where?

 ![](http://ac-Myg6wSTV.clouddn.com/eabacd8b944dffa24c68.jpeg)

+### Is your spelling, grammar, and punctuation correct?
+Have you considered content strategy?

 - I’m familiar with Nearby and Profile in the bottom nav; what does Add mean?
 Add what?
 - “Availability” is misspelled.